nogibjj/ids706_project7/README.md

 - Virtual environment (optional but recommended)
 - Packages listed in `requirements.txt`

-## Setup
+## Setup and Check Format
 1. Clone the repository
-4. cd to the directory: ~/ids706/hw2/ids706_hw2/ids706_python_template
+2. cd to the directory: ~/ids706/hw2/ids706_hw2/
-4. Run `make setup` to set up the virtual environment
+3. Run `make setup` to set up the virtual environment
-5. Run `make install` to install all the packages needed
+4. Run `make install` to install all the packages needed as shown in requirement
+5. Run `make lint` to check up the style
+6. Run `make format` to check up the format
+7. Run `make test` to test the code with pylint and the test cases in test_stat.py you can add more test cases in test_stat.py

+## Useage
+8. Run `make run` to generate data visualization and report in ~/ids706/hw2/ids706_hw2/

-6. To combine step 4 and 5, you can run `make all` directly
+- To combine step 3~8 as stated above, you can run `make all` directly
-7. Run `source env_ids706hw2/bin/activate` to activate the virtual environment where you packages have been installed to

-## Usage

-Use `python3 describe_statistics.py` to run the code

 ## CI/CD
 GitHub Actions are configured for Continuous Integration and Continuous Deployment.
 See `.github/workflows/ci_cd.yml` for details.

-## License

-Specify your project's license here.